netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 The content of this document was part of {{?I-D.ietf-netmod-rfc8407bis}}.

 Mahesh Jethanandani suggested to offload this part from {{?I-D.ietf-netmod-rfc8407bis}}.
-Thanks to Mahesh for the comments.
+Thanks to Mahesh for the discussion and comments.